VasiliyAMelkozerov/my_notes/notes.md

 *if you want to cut a corner in pushing use the command add -(I gotta look this one up) *I've learned that messages in the terminal do not  have to cryptic or scary *they just have to be read slowly
+*control C ejects us out of strings and out of programs/process (terminating a process)